nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 ##### Generalisation

 - corresponds to inheritance
-- extend and reuse funcitonality of a class
+- extend and reuse functionality of a class
 - used to model "is-a" relationships
 - subclass inherits all attributes and operations
 - subclass may override them